dutykh/FlowReconstruct/README.md

      ```

 2. **mesh_domain.py**
-   - Reads wave data from CSV, extrapolates endpoints, generates a triangular mesh of the fluid domain (for FEniCS), and exports to Gmsh (.msh) and XDMF files.
+   - Reads wave data from CSV, extrapolates endpoints, and enforces periodicity at x=0 and x=L for η(x).
+   - Generates a triangular mesh of the fluid domain (for FEniCS), applies Gmsh mesh optimization (Netgen), and exports to Gmsh (.msh) and XDMF files.
 Also plots the domain and mesh.
    - Usage example:
      ```bash
      python mesh_domain.py -i data/data.csv -m mesh/mesh.msh -x mesh/mesh.xdmf --mesh-size 0.1
      ```

 3. **solve_laplace.py**
    - Solves the Laplace equation ∇²Φ = 0 in the generated mesh domain, with appropriate boundary conditions (periodic, Neumann, Dirichlet from data).
+Enforces periodicity in η(x) and φ(x) from input data.
    - Plots the potential field Φ(x, y) and visualizes both horizontal (u = ∂Φ/∂x) and vertical (v = ∂Φ/∂y) velocity components after solving.
+   - Computes and prints both the maximum and L2 norm of u_y - v_x over the domain.
+The colorbar for this plot shows min/max values for clearer interpretation.
    - Extracts the free-surface velocity components (u, v) at the surface points and saves them to `solution/u_free_surface.csv` and `solution/v_free_surface.csv`.
    - Exports the solution to XDMF format.
    - Usage example: